 This will help us to reshape our consulting rooms and upgrade ventilation so that the spaces are safe for working in this new Covid world and into the future.

-Work on this exciting project is due to begin in early 2021 which means that for the time being, all our work will be online.
+Work on this exciting project is now well and truly underway, which means that for the time being, all our work will be online.